Zaphodious/nixconf/README.md

 host's hardware-configuration.nix file.

-To update dependencies, either specifically or system-wide, please see the documentation for how to update depencies using nix flakes.
+To update dependencies, either specifically or system-wide, please see the documentation for how to update dependencies using nix flakes.

 ## OneDrive

 For logging into OneDrive on a new system, please refer to [this wiki article] (https://nixos.wiki/wiki/OneDrive).